ankitism3/ankitism3/README.md

 - 👋 Hello there !
 - 👀 I’m a Data Science, Deep Learning and AI professional.
-- 🌱 I’m currently learning a lot of things together
-- 💞️ I’m looking to collaborate on mulitple cool AI and DS projects
+- 🌱 I’m looking to collaborate on mulitple cool AI and DS projects
 - 📫 How to reach me : ankit.ismd@gmail.com